From pizza earrings to tie-dyed scrunchies: inside Claire’s remarkable turnaround

 Another part of the strategy is to bring Claire’s to locations where customers are already shopping, like drugstores and supermarkets.
 This might look like a free-standing display loaded with jewelry, an endcap display, or an entire wing, with Claire’s branding throughout.

 Vero believes that ultimately brick-and-mortar retail is key to Claire’s success, and today’s tweens still want to shop IRL.
 But he knows online experiences are important too.
-The brand has been using social media to share content, such as how-to videos and style inspiration from influencers like Katy Perry and JoJo Siwa.
+The brand has been using social media to share content, such as how-to videos and style inspiration from influencers like Chloe & Chenelle Delgadillo.
 And it’s using the website to drive customers into stores by setting up ear-piercing appointments and facilitating in-store pickup for items bought online.

 “The digital experience is really just a showcase for the brand,” Vero says.